-There are two phases of every successful pardon application: the Pardon Application and the Pardon Hearing.
+There are generally two phases of every successful pardon application: the Pardon Application and the Pardon Hearing.

 The Wisconsin Pardon Application

 First you must obtain certain certified court records from the cases for which you are seeking a pardon.
 The Pardon Board “strongly encourages” that you also obtain letters of recommendation and other relevant documents to support the information about your life that you tell the Pardon Board in your application.

 If you meet the eligibility criteria, and you properly file your Pardon Application, then the Pardon Board decides whether you should be granted a Hearing before the Board.

 Hearings Before the Wisconsin Pardon Advisory Board